Head Teachers of Mulbarton School

 Stuart Beard Jan 2007 - Dec 2013

-Beverley Theobald from Jan 2014-7 (who was then appointed Head of Mulbarton Primary School when the two school re-joined)
+Beverley Theobald from Jan 2014-7 (who was then appointed Head of Mulbarton Primary School when the two school re-joined and retired in 2022).

 E.M.Wheatley (Supply) Nov.
 1922